davidedg/openwrt-gl-inet-customisations/sshtunnel/readme.md

 Copy the public part on the docker compose file and transfer the private file to the device, to `/etc/config/sshtunnel_id_ed25519`

 \
-As the dedicated user, run a dockerised ssh server on a dedicated port:
-Adjust PUID, PGID and PUBLIC_KEY to your env.
+Run a dockerised ssh server on a dedicated port - adjust PUID, PGID and PUBLIC_KEY to your env.

-    sudo -i -u sshdocker
-    # now as the dedicated user:
     docker pull linuxserver/openssh-server
     cat <<EOF > docker-compose.yml
     ---